favilo/turret-avr-rust/README.md

 the CrunchLabs HackPack

 ## Build Instructions
+NOTE: I've only tested this on Linux, so I've no idea what changes are needed for Windows or MacOS.

 1. Install prerequisites as described in the [`avr-hal` README] (`avr-gcc`, `avr-libc`, `avrdude`, [`ravedude`]).

+1. Using the Arduino IDE, download the `Servo` library.
+    - The code should live in `~/Arduino/libraries/Servo`

 2. Run `cargo build` to build the firmware.